Application performance monitoring allows you to have an accurate view of what's going on with your application as a whole...

 Risk Management in Software Engineering – Development Project Prepared For Every Threat

 - Risk management is an indispensable part of any successful software development project.
 Today we introduce a list of best practices for risk management in software development.

-There’s the famous Wells Fargo fiasco, where the CEO admitted to not knowing about a major data breach until it had already scaled to a nation-wide crisis.
+There’s the famous Wells Fargo fiasco, where the CEO admitted to not knowing about a major data breach until it had already scaled to a nationwide crisis.
 And then there’s also the Panama canal failure, where engineers thought they knew how to build a marine passage through the depts of the jungle just because they’d previously drilled the Suez canal.
 The list of poor risk management examples goes on and on.

 With this in mind, we’ve put together a list of best practices for risk management in software development.
-Whether you want to control risk on an internal project or are looking for a way to work with external contractors, follow the tips below to minimize the occurrence of software development disruptions.
+Whether you want to control risk on an internal project, or are looking for a way to work with external contractors, follow the tips below to minimize the occurrence of software development disruptions.

 Let’s get to it!

-Risk management – software development best practices
+Risk management – software development project best practices

 You’ll likely be able to list down a couple of risks right from the top of your head.
 Others will require scrutinizing all aspects of the software you’re developing – perhaps, together with other members of your team who have more expertise.